 What is Hyperemesis Gravidarum?

 Firstly, I’d like to make a case for doing away with the term ‘morning sickness’.
 Who created it?
 And why are we still using it to refer to pregnancy sickness, which, according to most women I’ve spoken to who have had it, is never EVER felt only in the morning.
-It completely undermines the all-day-long feeling that you’re about to throw up, and is especially damaging to those with Hyperemesis, because it’s not the same thing.
+It completely undermines the constant gagging, inability to function, and all-day-long feeling that you’re about to throw up.
+It is especially damaging to those with Hyperemesis, because many people – including those in the medical profession – don’t realise the two are not the same thing.

-Food aversions to almost everything and smell repulsion is standard – even the scent of the oven metal warming up was enough to send me running for the toilet.
+Food aversions to almost everything are standard – even the scent of the oven metal warming up was enough to send me running for the toilet.
 I had to stay upstairs if my husband was cooking, and opening the fridge was one of the worst activities I could think of.

-Add to that the fact there’s such a taboo about telling people you’re pregnant before 12 weeks (totally impossible for someone with extreme pregnancy sickness) and a considerable lack of understanding by medical professionals and society in general, it’s an incredibly lonely place to be.
+Add to that the fact there’s such a taboo about telling people you’re pregnant before 12 weeks (totally impossible for someone with extreme pregnancy sickness) and a considerable lack of understanding by society in general, it’s an incredibly lonely place to be.

 In short, the pregnancy ‘glow’ and I are not well-acquainted.